cs-select-team/CS-Select/README.md

  via Annotations to allow for syntax highlighting and auto-completion of different languages inside your java code (e.g. SQL).

+ ## JUnit
+ The test cases in the `mysql` and `mlserver` package only work with a correctly set up MySQL- or ML-Server respectively.
+ All other test cases work without external resources

  ## Configuration Values
  - organiserpassword: The password an organiser has to supply to be able to register a new account
  - mlserverurl: The URL the ML-Server is available under